 Shifting business opportunities: An incredible strategy to shift wealth and income to other family members if you have or create the right facts.

-By Richard M. Morgan The recent Tax Court case, Bross Trucking v Commissioner, illustrates the type of facts needed to shift business opportunities that would otherwise go to an existing business entity.
-In this case, a trucking company was in trouble with various federal regulatory agencies and wanted to have the business continue under the [...]
+By Richard M. Morgan The 2014 U.S. Tax Court case, Bross Trucking v Commissioner, illustrates the type of facts needed to shift business opportunities that would otherwise go to an existing business entity.
+In this case, a trucking company was in trouble with various federal regulatory agencies and wanted to have the business continue under [...]